Unlocking the Power of Sleep and Dreams

-In addition, such inattention can become life-threatening when it affects drivers, health care professional or any safety critical personnel.
-In my line of works, I believe you would need enough sleep / rest since nobody can work for more than 12 hours straight.
+In addition, such inattention can become life-threatening when it affects drivers, health care professional or any safety-critical personnel.
+In my line of works, I believe you would need enough sleep/rest since nobody can work for more than 12 hours straight.

 Walker also cites sleep loss as a factor in the obesity epidemic.
-Might be the actual reason why I gained quite a lot of weight this few years.
+It might be the actual reason why I gained quite a lot of weight this few years.
 Lucky that I’m not yet obese.
 The reason is that sleep moderates our appetite and people with little sleep tend to crave and eat more.
-They are also more likely to want to consume sweets, high-carbohydrate foods and salty treats.
+They are also more likely to want to consume sweets, high-carbohydrate foods, and salty treats.
 Plus, if you’re not sleeping, you might be hungry in the middle of the night, and it most definitely not going to help with your diets.

-*in case you’re wondering what malady means, it means a ‘disease or ailment’.
+Note: in case you’re wondering what malady means, it means a ‘disease or ailment’.

 3. The circadian rhythm gives your brain the signals